How Long Does SEO Take? Real Timeline + What to Expect

 Website Age

-New websites need more time to build credibility.
+New websites require a longer period of time to gain credibility.

 Competition